rimusz/kube-gce/README.md

 ## Usage

-When you are done the bootstraping Kuberntes cluster, from the same folder run `set_k8s_access.sh` to get shell preset to work with etcd, fleet and Kubernetes master.
+When you are done the bootstraping Kubernetes cluster, from the same folder run `set_k8s_access.sh` to get shell preset to work with etcd, fleet and Kubernetes master.

 Script will do the following:
 ````